Introduction

 - Locked in hibernation

-- Delayed by firmware initialization
+- Delayed due to firmware initialization

 What This Ultimate Guide Covers